tannerrj/crossfire-server-demographics/README.md

  * What is the script for?
    * The scripts are designed for individuals operating a Crossfire server who wish to gain insights into the choices players are making regarding cults, races, and class/professions.
  * What was your motivation?
-   * Working on a gaming project of [Crossfire](https://sourceforge.net/projects/crossfire/), I sometimes encounter a question on [Discord](https://crossfire.real-time.com/discord/) or [IRC](https://crossfire.real-time.com/irc/) or within one of the game servers about what people are choosing to play - this can shed some light on those choices and perhaps direct map makers on where to make content that is needed.
+   * My motivation for creating this script was rooted in my involvement with a gaming project centered around [Crossfire](https://sourceforge.net/projects/crossfire/).
+Frequently, I would encounter questions on platforms like [Discord](https://crossfire.real-time.com/discord/) and [IRC](https://crossfire.real-time.com/irc/), as well as within the game servers themselves, where people were curious about what characters and roles players were selecting.
+This tool aims to provide valuable information to help both players and map makers by shedding light on these choices and guiding map content creation.
  * What problem does it solve?
    * Quickly provides simple stats and numbers on the player base for the game server